AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

         filenames.append(filename)

-2. **Developed a function to skip the introduction header that is given for each data file downloaded from NASA po.daac.**
+2. **Developed a function to skip the introduction header that is given for each data file downloaded from NASA po.daac (optional)**

-4. **Extract the pressure from tank 1 and 2 to be used for method 2
+4. **Extract the pressure from tank 1 and 2 to be used for method 2**
-5. **Extract temperature in the nadir and zenith direction of tanks 1 and 2 to be used for method 2
+5. **Extract temperature in the nadir and zenith direction of tanks 1 and 2 to be used for method 2**
-6. **Define the variables necessary to implement vander waals modified equation such as constants a and b which are dependent on propellant type being used in propulsion systems
+6. **Define the variables necessary to implement vander waals modified equation such as constants a and b which are dependent on propellant type being used in propulsion systems**
-7. **Use Newton Raphson Method to find the number of mols from vander waals equation
+7. **Use Newton Raphson Method to find the number of mols from vander waals equation**
     # Newton-Raphson Method

     The **Newton-Raphson method** is an iterative algorithm for finding successively better approximations to the roots (or zeroes) of a real-valued function.